2658 Scope of Inter Partes Reexamination [R-07.2015]

 The Office’s determination in both the order for reexamination and the examination stage of the reexamination will generally be limited solely to a review of the “live” claims (i.e., existing claims not held invalid by a final decision, after all appeals) for which reexamination has been requested.
 If the requester was interested in having all of the claims reexamined, requester had the opportunity to include them in its request for reexamination.
 However, if the requester chose not to do so, those claim(s) for which reexamination was not requested will generally not be reexamined by the Office.
 It is further noted that 35 U.S.C.
 311(b)(2) requires that a requester “set forth the pertinency and manner of applying cited prior art to every claim for which reexamination is requested.”
 If the requester fails to apply the art to certain claims, then the requester is not statutorily entitled to reexamination of such claims.
 If a request fails to set forth the pertinency and manner of applying the cited art to any claim for which reexamination is requested as required by 37 CFR 1.915(b), that claim will generally not be reexamined.

-If questions other than those indicated above (for example, questions of patentability based on public use or on sale, * > conduct issues < , abandonment under 35 U.S.C.
-102(c), etc.) are raised by the third party requester or the patent owner during a reexamination proceeding, the existence of such questions will be noted by the examiner in the next Office action, in which case the patent owner may desire to consider the advisability of filing a reissue application to have such questions considered and resolved.
+If questions other than those indicated above (for example, questions of patentability based on public use or on sale, conduct issues, abandonment under pre-AIA 35 U.S.C.
+102(c), etc.) are raised by the third party requester or the patent owner during a reexamination proceeding, the existence of such questions may be noted by the examiner in the next Office action.
 Such questions could arise in a reexamination requester’s 37 CFR 1.915 request or in 37 CFR 1.947 comments by the third party requester.
+For written comments by the requester during a reexamination proceeding which are not limited to addressing issues raised by the action of the Office or the patent owner’s response, see MPEP § 2666.05.

 ¶ 26.03 Issue Not Within Scope of Inter Partes Reexamination